JebbyCodes/Jebbys-Cipher-Suite/Cipher Challenges/Chapter 09 [11 12 2025 - 1500] - [17 12 2025 - 2300]/Part B/findings.md

 - Thanks to Gisby's spaghetti code - we landed at the brilliant and disgusting key of `MOCAPRQLTSBYNEDWVUZXHGFKI`
     - It made an *even more legible* output, but you know, it cannot be accepted :)

+# SLEUTHING
+- After having made a post on the forums - it turns out that we aren't the only ones who had the same pipeline!!!!
+- Digraph matching doesn't seem to help either .....